OneIdentity/safeguard-api-tutorial/spp3-postman/README.md

 1. Download and install Postman
 2. Make a simple unauthenticated request
-3. Import directly from Safeguard OpenAPI file
+3. Import directly from SPP OpenAPI file
 4. Import a starter collection for authentication
 5. Run a simple POST
 6. Build and run a saved collection